vectorgrp/sil-kit/docs/api/lin.rst

 .. admonition:: Note

-    The end of frame timestamp is only valid when using the VIBE NetworkSimulator.
+    The end of frame timestamp is only valid when using the VIBE NetworkSimulator or when provided to
+    :cpp:func:`ILinController::SendFrame()<void ib::sim::lin::ILinController::SendFrame(Frame, FrameResponseType, std::chrono::nanoseconds)>`
+    or
+    :cpp:func:`ILinController::SendFrameHeader()<void ib::sim::lin::ILinController::SendFrameHeader(LinIdT, std::chrono::nanoseconds)>`.

 Receiving Data from a Slave